 DOGTAG provides sports travel insurance for a comprehensive list of the sports.
 The list of sports is huge, and the easiest way to see if your sport is covered is to check the Sports List.

 Certain sports are excluded, and we do not cover these under any circumstances.

 DOGTAG covers a large number of extreme sports.
 There is no specific definition of extreme sports.
 Each sport is rated as either Sport, Extreme, or Extreme+ according to its own merits.
 Sports and activities falling into the Sport+, Extreme, and Extreme+ categories are more expensive than the Sport category.
 Certain extreme sports are considered so high-risk that we specifically exclude them from coverage.
 To check which category your sport falls under, click Sports List.
-If you do not see your sport listed, contact us using the contact email form which you can find Here.
+If you do not see your sport listed please contact us.

 It is your responsibility to ensure that you choose the correct coverage level for your sport.